jianzs/obsidian-qiniu-image-uploader/README.md

 ### Plugin configuration in Obsidian

-All setting items are required, except for the the `Name Prefix`.
+All setting items are required, except for the the `Name Prefix` and `Time Format` which are optional.

 ## Thanks